nehaljwani/team.exiv2.org/book/IMaEA.md

 ### PNG ICC Profiles and XMP

-As PNG chunks have a 32 bit length field, they are a single chunk.
-I believe the ICC profile is normally zlib compressed.
-Read the code in Exiv2 for more information.
+As PNG chunks have a 32 bit length field, they can be stored as a single chunk.
+We don't need the messy arrangements used in JPEG to distribute data into multiple segments of less than 64k.
 XMP is normally stored as a iTXt/uncompressed or zTXt/compressed block.
-There is a uncompressed signature at the start of the chunk for easy identification.
+The signature at the start of the chunk is never compressed.

-An ICC profile is optionally present in the iCCP chunk.
+When an ICC profile is required, it is stored as an iCCP chunk.
+The signature is "ICC Profile".
+The profile is always compressed.

 ```bash
 1174 rmills@rmillsmbp:~/gnu/github/exiv2/0.27-maintenance $ exiv2 -pS test/data/ReaganLargePng.png